namberino/namberino.github.io/content/posts/lge-dreamcode-writeup.md

   - competitive programming
   - DSA
 author: "Nam Nguyen"
-description: "My solutions for the entire LG Dream Code 2025 problem set"
+description: "My solutions for each of the problems in the LG Dream Code 2025 problem set"
 ---

 Recently, LG Electronics has recently been holding this Dream Code competition for graduating or recently graduated students in Vietnam.
 They just held one this year on June 14th and I got the chance of participating in it.
 Unfortunately, I didn't make it to top 50 (probably because I was an hour late to the competition).
 I did manage to complete all the challenges, though my solutions aren't the most efficient.
 Here are my solutions.